Entities as Retrieval Signals: A Systematic Study of Coverage, Supervision, and Evaluation in Entity-Oriented Ranking: The Entity Run, Not the Document Pool, Determines Effectiveness

 \subsection{The Pattern Holds Across 437 Configurations}

 The preceding results involve a small number of architectures and supervision strategies.
 To test whether the ceiling is a broader phenomenon, we evaluate 437 unsupervised entity-oriented document ranking configurations spanning a wide range of entity selection methods, weighting schemes, and scoring functions.
-Not a single configuration surpasses BM25 under open-world evaluation.
-All 437 fall below MAP 0.292, with mean MAP 0.231, median 0.241, and maximum 0.289.
+These are \emph{document-ranking} configurations and are disjoint from the entity-selection methods of Table~\ref{tab:supervision_ladder}; the Consensus entity ranker reported there feeds the QDER document ranker and is not among the 437.
+Not a single one of the 437 surpasses BM25 under clean supervision.
+All fall below MAP 0.292, with mean MAP 0.231, median 0.241, and maximum 0.289.
 The supervised configurations in Table~\ref{tab:main_results} do not break this ceiling either: even the best supervised open-world result improves MAP by only 0.051 over BM25.

 The inconsistency identified in this section is therefore not a peculiarity of any particular model, supervision strategy, or entity selection method.
 It is consistent across a large design space.
 The ceiling on open-world performance is shared, and it is not resolved by changing the architecture or the supervision.
 The next section explains why this ceiling arises, tracing it to the supervision--coverage dilemma in the entity channel.